interlock-network/interlock-docs/README.md

     B -->|Stay private| D[Stay protected from online scams]
 ```

-Interlock is an ecosystem of Security and Analytics tools where people can earn INTER
+Interlock is an ecosystem of Security and Analytics tools where people can be rewarded with
-tokens for contributing security and analytics data they control.
+crypto-currency tokens for contributing security and analytics data they control.

 We are calling the space DeSec, the first of its kind decentralized security and intelligence.
-The first application in the ecosystem, as an example, is Airlock an anti-phishing and threat sharing platform that is a browser extension you can install and use; however, Airlock does not yet support blockchain and INTER token earning, that is still a work-in-progress.
+The first application in the ecosystem, as an example, is Airlock an anti-phishing and threat sharing platform that is a browser extension you can install and use; however, Airlock does not yet support blockchain and token earning, that is still a work-in-progress.

 ## Roadmap
 <img width="1445" alt="Screen Shot 2022-02-17 at 1 57 24 PM" src="https://user-images.githubusercontent.com/3850344/154554132-462a61c5-5188-415d-a9a4-74b6a797c9f4.png">